sonic-net/SONiC/doc/SONiC_OC_NTP_HLD.md

 ```

 A change in the NTP_SERVER entry triggers hostcfgd to start the NTP configuration script, which in turn writes each NTP server to the ntp.conf and then restart the ntp service.

-SONiC click CLI only supports IP address for NTP server.
-It can be extended to ntp pool name as well.

 #### 1.1.2.2 add/delete NTP source